energywebfoundation/ocn-bridge/README.md

 ## Usage:

-The bridge can be used in the following way (make sure you have permissions to read this repository):
+The bridge can be used in the following way:

 ```
 npm install https://bitbucket.org/shareandcharge/ocn-bridge.git